A collaborative effort to create quieter oceans for healthier whales

 - Instructional handout for ship personnel

-During the slowdown period, hydrophones (underwater microphones) placed on the sea floor measure the noise from passing ships.
-Listen to the difference between a ship at regular speed and at a reduced speed, captured during the 2017 slowdown at Haro Strait and Boundary Pass.
+By slowing down, participating ship operators helped reduce underwater sound intensity in Haro Strait and Boundary Pass by up to 55% in 2021.
+Listen to the difference between a ship transiting at a regular speed versus a reduced speed, captured during the ECHO Program’s 2017 slowdown at Haro Strait and Boundary Pass.

 Success requires collaboration